haskell/cabal/doc/setup-commands.rst

 .. highlight:: console

+GHC provides the commands ``runhaskell`` and ``runghc`` (they are equivalent) to allow you to run Haskell programs without first having to compile them (scripts).
 The low-level Cabal interface is implemented using ``Setup.hs`` scripts.
 You should prefer using higher level interface provided by nix-style builds.

 ::

     $ runhaskell Setup.hs [command] [option...]

-For the summary of the command syntax, run:
+For the summary of the ``Setup.hs`` script's command syntax, run:

 ::